Ernesto Hoost: Biography

 The highly anticipated fight with Bob Sapp came at the K-1 World Grand Prix 2002 final elimination.
 Sapp won by technical knockout in the first round after the doctor stopped the match on cuts.
 Despite the loss he was again matched up with Sapp in the quarter-finals of the K-1 World Grand Prix 2002.
 After trading knockdowns with Sapp in the first round, Hoost lost again in a wild slugfest when referee Nobuaki Kakuda declared a KO while Hoost was still standing, but after the fight, Sapp turned out to have broken his hand and suffered four cracked ribs, and wasn't able to continue, allowing Hoost to replace him in the semi-finals.
 Hoost beat Ray Sefo in the first round by TKO, after Sefo damaged his shin against Hoost's kneecap.
 Hoost proceeded to his fifth K-1 Finals, and was matched up against Jerome Le Banner.
 The fight was clearly in Le Banner's favour up until the third and final round when Le Banner injured his arm blocking Hoost's kick.
 Hoost aggressively attacked the arm again, forcing Le Banner down with only 94 seconds left in the match, winning by TKO and his fourth Grand Prix Championship.
 Le Banner suffered a severe compound fracture, putting him out of competition for over a year.

-In 2003, Hoost would continue his feud with Bob Sapp in another arena of combat sports, professional wrestling.
-At AJPW's 2nd WRESTLE-1 event held in the Tokyo Dome, Hoost would defeat Sapp after delivering a chair shot and slap to the back of the head which led to a schoolboy pin.
+In 2003, Hoost continued his feud with Bob Sapp in another arena of combat sports, professional wrestling.
+At AJPW's 2nd WRESTLE-1 event held in the Tokyo Dome, Hoost defeated Sapp after delivering a chair shot and slap to the back of the head which led to a schoolboy pin.

 In addition to his Grand Prix titles Ernesto Hoost fought a number of Super fights.
 In 2004 he was again in the K-1 World Grand Prix 2004 finals, in which he lost to the eventual Grand Prix champion Remy Bonjasky.

 In 2006, Hoost declared that he would fight his last tournament in K-1.
 In the K-1 World Grand Prix 2006, Hoost was defeated in the semi-finals by Semmy Schilt.
 An emotional Hoost was met with a standing ovation from the audience as he left the arena.

 Hoost is well known for training "Knees of Fury" fighters Paul Slowinski (whom he is currently still training).
 Under his guidance Slowinski has won the K-1 tournament 2007 in Amsterdam.
 He has also trained in leg strikes, wrestling, and other skills with PRIDE champion Fedor Emelianenko.

 Hoost was also present as a cornerman for UFC fighter Antoni Hardonk in Hardonk's UFC 85 bout with Eddie Sanchez, his UFC 92 win over Mike Wessel, and his UFC 97 loss to Cheick Kongo.

 In 2012, Hoost was invited by the Katana Fighting Series to be guest of honour at their Katana 6 'Rebellion' show.